Rainmaker set to strike North Island: Warning of strong winds, downpours, thunderstorms

 "Driving conditions could be hazardous, with surface flooding and poor visibility in heavy rain."

+Heavy rain warnings, strong winds could hit gale strength later this evening

-The heaviest rain in Auckland and Great Barrier Island is due on Monday, particularly north of the Harbour Bridge, with a heavy rain watch in place from 6am to 4pm.
+The heaviest rain in Auckland and Great Barrier Island is due from 10pm tonight, particularly north of the Harbour Bridge.

+A heavy rain warning is in place from 10pm until 2pm Monday with 80-110mm of rain possible over that time.
+The city is also under a severe gale watch for the same time period.

+The Coastguard was called to several water-related incidents in the early hours of this morning.

+A yacht also called for assistance at 3.28am after strong winds pulled it from its anchorage in McKenzie Bay and it ended up grounding on Calliope Bank.

+Quick actions of the skipper meant the vessel was able to self-rescue, a Coastguard spokesman said.

-The Coromandel Peninsula, Bay of Plenty west of Ōpōtiki and Taranaki are also under heavy rain watches on Monday.
+The Coromandel Peninsula and Bay of Plenty west of Ōpōtiki are also under heavy rain warnings for Monday, while Kaikoura, Waikato, Waitomo, parts of Gisborne, Taumarunui, Taupō, parts of Taranaki and Tasman west of Motueka are under heavy rain watches.

-Thunderstorms and localised downpours are possible, and rain could reach warning amounts.

 Niwa is also warning eastern coastal areas will be buffeted by strong northeasterlies today and tomorrow, with potential for tree limbs to come down and rough seas to be whipped up.